-Worksheet 5: Assessment of the "King's Daughter"

-SECTION 1 - Personal Assessment

-SECTION 1: Personal Assessment of the Characters

-of the characters

-In your opinion:

-a) Was this marriage an infringement on the children's rights?

-If yes, why?

-b) What possible justifications are there for this marriage?

-c) Who is the most powerful character in this story?
+Worksheet 5: Assessment of the "King's Daughter" SECTION 1 - Personal Assessment SECTION 1: Personal Assessment of the Characters In your opinion: a) Was this marriage an infringement on the children's rights?
+If yes, why? b) What possible justifications are there for this marriage? c) Who is the most powerful character in this story?
+Why? d) Who is the least powerful character in this story?
 Why?

-d) Who is the least powerful character in this story?

-TATI 2